 Originally Posted On: February 1, 2023

-Updated February 1, 2024
+Updated February 1, 2025

 Cultural enrichment, education, and experiencing new things are at the heart of travel.
 Which is why we invite visitors into the celebration of Black History and current Black American culture that you can experience and soak in while you are here in Toledo!
-We sat down with the following folks to learn from their perspective and amplify their voices on how visitors and locals alike can do just that.
+We sat down with the following individuals to learn from their perspective and amplify their voices on how visitors and locals alike can do just that.

 Shana is a blogger and social media content creator who is passionate about food, travel, clean beauty, sustainability and supporting local businesses.
 Her goal is to inspire people to be adventurous and experience the beauty of the world.